- About CDIAC

 The global and hemispheric averages are now given to a precision of three decimal places to enable seasonal values to be calculated to ±0.01°C. The extra precision implies no greater accuracy than two decimal places.

 Trends in annual mean temperature anomalies for the globe show relatively stable temperatures from the beginning of the record through about 1910, with relatively rapid and steady warming through the early 1940s, followed by another period of relatively stable temperatures through the mid-1970s.
 From this point onward, another rapid rise similar to that in the earlier part of the century is observed.
-The year 2014 was the warmest year in the global record (0.56°C above the 1961-1990 reference period mean).
+The year 2015 was by far the warmest year in the global record (0.75°C above the 1961-1990 reference period mean).
 This record uses the latest analysis, referred to as HadCRUT4 (Morice et al., 2012).
 [Jones et al. (1999) report the 1961-1990 reference period means for the globe, northern hemisphere, and southern hemisphere as 14.0°C, 14.6°C, and 13.4°C, respectively.]

 The northern and southern hemisphere annual trend series show some general similarities, e.g., little sign of trends before about 1900, a peak in the early 1940s, and the highest temperatures occurring after 1980; but there are several notable differences.
 A steady period of warming is seen for the northern hemisphere from about 1910 through the mid-1940s.
 For the southern hemisphere, there is less warming observed from about 1910 through 1930, with sudden and rapid warming from about 1930 through the mid-1940s.
-The northern hemisphere record shows gradual cooling from the mid-1940s through the mid-1970s, followed by rather steady temperature increases thereafter.
-The southern hemisphere shows an abrupt shift to cooler temperatures after 1945, quite variable temperatures until the mid-1960s, followed by a gradual increase over the remainder of the record.
+The northern hemisphere record shows gradual cooling from the mid-1940s through the mid-1970s, followed by rapid temperature increases thereafter.
+The southern hemisphere shows an abrupt shift to cooler temperatures after 1945, quite variable temperatures until the mid-1970s, followed by a gradual increase over the remainder of the record.